The top 25: William Taranto, Merck Global Health Innovation Fund

 The Global Health Innovation Fund (GHI) under his leadership grew quickly to a $500m pool and in 2014 added a $700m private equity fund to help support roll-ups and later-stage deals.

-Taranto said more could be expected this year.
+Last year for his Powerlist profile, Taranto said more could be expected.
 “We remain focused in 2017 on using our growth equity firm to consolidate and build ecosystems around patient monitoring, oncology, infectious disease and healthcare information technology infrastructure.
 In addition, we will continue to invest out of our fund in the spaces listed above as well as in care coordination, population health and clinical trial management.”

 But a lot of interest followed its roll-up strategy, with the closure of a partnership involving its MedCPU portfolio company.
 This was a deal struck by Joel Krikston, a GCV Rising Star 2017.
 In his profile, Krikston described this large private equity deal for GHI in creating a joint venture with University of Pittsburgh Medical Centre (UPMC) and MedCPU, a company that improves point-of-care delivery to hospitals through technology, along with an internal startup.